 The original report stated that 700 donkeys were being kept at the farm - not including approximately 200 who had already died - but within weeks, 700 had declined to 400.

-Besides poor nutrition, one of the main reasons for such a high number of deaths was due to hyperlipaemia – a potentially fatal condition which donkeys are prone to, which is often triggered due to stress or a lack of food.
+The main reason for such a high number of deaths was due to hyperlipaemia – a potentially fatal condition that donkeys are prone to, which is often triggered by stress or malnutrition.

 Eduardo Santurtun, The Donkey Sanctuary’s regional director for the Americas, says: “These donkeys have many different challenges they need to face, all of which result in stress.
-Unfortunately, this is a real example of how stress can cause death to the animals.”
+Unfortunately, this is a real example of how stress can cause animals to die.”

 Help against the odds

 The team carried out twice-daily scans of the perimeters of the pen, and would often find donkeys that were too weak to get up – even for food and water.
-If their health failed to improve, our vets would sometimes agree that donkeys in the poorest condition should be put to sleep to spare them even further suffering.
+If their prognosis was very poor or their health failed to improve despite treatment, our vets would sometimes agree that donkeys should be put to sleep to spare them even further suffering.

 Aline Rocha, a vet from the team in Brazil, said: “We’d see the same scenario all the time, donkeys were too weak and were dying.
-In the morning, and even after lunch, we’d come back and one or two more would be dead.
 It was so sad.”

 The team pressed on, for the sake of the other donkeys and improving their lives.
-The more treatments they gave, the more successes they achieved, and gradually the number of deaths each day reduced.
+The team’s swift veterinary interventions, and focus on improving the donkeys’ living conditions and access to food and water, led to more successes.
+Gradually the number of deaths each day reduced.